arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_role.md

 @startDocuBlock get_admin_server_role
-@brief Get to know whether this server is a Coordinator or DB-Server
+@brief Return the role of a server in a cluster

-@RESTHEADER{GET /_admin/server/role, Return role of a server in a cluster}
+@RESTHEADER{GET /_admin/server/role, Return the role of a server in a cluster}

 @RESTDESCRIPTION
 Returns the role of a server in a cluster.
 The role is returned in the *role* attribute of the result.
 Possible return values for *role* are:
 - *SINGLE*: the server is a standalone server without clustering
-- *COORDINATOR*: the server is a coordinator in a cluster
+- *COORDINATOR*: the server is a Coordinator in a cluster
-- *PRIMARY*: the server is a primary database server in a cluster
+- *PRIMARY*: the server is a DBServer in a cluster
-- *SECONDARY*: the server is a secondary database server in a cluster
+- *SECONDARY*: this role is not used anymore
-- *AGENT*: the server is an agency node in a cluster
+- *AGENT*: the server is an Agency node in a cluster
 - *UNDEFINED*: in a cluster, *UNDEFINED* is returned if the server role cannot be determined.